United Kingdom - Education

-The UK is among largest donors to education; focus is on primary education, teacher training, and marginalized populations
+The UK is third-largest donor to global education; focus is on primary education, teacher training, and marginalized populations

-DFID drives the formation and implementation of the UK’s development assistance for education.
-Specifically, the Director General of Policy and Global Programmes directs policy designand global programs managed at headquarters levels, such as the Girls’ Education Challenge.
-However, as with overall UK development cooperation, design and implementation of education programs in specific partner countries is decentralized and largely driven by DFID country offices.
-Additionally, increasing amounts of education funding are expected to be controlled by government departments outside of DFID or cross-government funds, such as the Prosperity Fund and the Conflict, Stability, and Security Fund.
+DFID drove the formation and implementation of the UK’s development assistance for education.
+DFID’s Director-General of Policy and Global Programmes directed policy design and global programs managed by DFID headquarters, including the Girls’ Education Challenge.
+However, as with overall UK development cooperation, design, and implementation of education programs in specific partner countries was decentralized and largely driven by DFID country offices.
+Additionally, small but increasing amounts of education funding were controlled by other government departments or by cross-government funds, such as the Prosperity Fund and the Conflict, Stability, and Security Fund.
 It is not clear yet how this will evolve under the new Foreign, Commonwealth and Development Office (FCDO).